top of page

 - Stuart Isacoff, Wall Street Journal

-Alim Beisembayev won First Prize at The Leeds International Piano Competition in September 2021, performing Rachmaninov’s Rhapsody on a Theme of Paganini with the Royal Liverpool Philharmonic Orchestra and Andrew Manze.
-He also took home the medici.tv Audience Prize and the Royal Liverpool Philharmonic Society Prize for contemporary performance.
+Alim Beisembayev rose to international prominence after winning First Prize at The Leeds International Piano Competition in 2021 with a performance of Rachmaninov’s Rhapsody on a Theme of Paganini alongside the Royal Liverpool Philharmonic Orchestra and Andrew Manze.
+He was also awarded the medici.tv Audience Prize and the Royal Liverpool Philharmonic Society Prize for Contemporary Performance.

-As a recitalist, Alim has made notable debuts at the BBC Proms at Truro, Concertgebouw (Amsterdam), Wigmore Hall, Seoul Arts Centre, Carnegie Hall, Victoria Concert Hall (Singapore), Chopin Institute in Warsaw, Oxford Piano Festival, Fondation Louis Vuitton (Paris) and Cliburn Concerts in addition to a tour of Europe in association with the Steinway Prizewinner Concerts Network, and Korea, with the World Culture Network.
-Upcoming highlights include multiple returns to the Wigmore Hall as well as a debut performance at the Queen Elizabeth Hall, Southbank Centre, London.
+As a recitalist, Alim has performed at major venues and festivals worldwide, including the BBC Proms, Queen Elizabeth Hall (Southbank Centre), Concertgebouw (Amsterdam), Wigmore Hall, Seoul Arts Centre, Carnegie Hall, Victoria Concert Hall (Singapore), Chopin Institute (Warsaw), Oxford Piano Festival, Fondation Louis Vuitton (Paris), and Cliburn Concerts.
+He has toured Europe with the Steinway Prizewinner Concerts Network and South Korea with the World Culture Network.

-Alim has been generously supported by numerous scholarships such as the Imogen Cooper Music Trust, ABRSM, the Countess of Munster, Hattori Foundation, the Drake Calleja Fund trusts, and belongs to the Talent Unlimited charity scheme.
+Alim has been generously supported by numerous scholarships, including from the Imogen Cooper Music Trust, ABRSM, Countess of Munster Musical Trust, Hattori Foundation, Drake Calleja Fund, and Talent Unlimited

 © 2025 ALIM BEISEMBAYEV